Tech recommendations

 Configure most used tools using keyboard shortcuts

 Most apps have dozens of built-in keyboard shortcuts for common actions.
-Learn them to rely less on slower mouse clicks to improve your workflow and stay in flow states when working.
+Reducing you reliance on mouse clicks speeds up your workflow and improves your flow

 -